Skip to main content

 Section 225A – Removal Notices

 Section 225A allows the council to remove and dispose of any display structure within the Borough which, in the council’s opinion, is being used for the display of advertisement in contravention of the Town and Country Planning (Control of Advertisements) Regulations 2007 (as amended).
-This power is exercised once the Council has served a Removal Notice upon the persons who appear to be responsible for the structure.
+This power is exercised once the council has served a Removal Notice upon the persons who appear to be responsible for the structure.
 There is a right of appeal against this notice to the Magistrates’ Court.

 The council publishes reports on the performance of the Planning Enforcement Service, including the percentage of complaints investigated within agreed timescales, on a quarterly basis on our website and also through the Overview & Scrutiny Committee (Services) and Executive Committee meetings, which are open to members of the public.